-Language Stimulation: Vanessa Gonzales returns for a second year as lead speech-language pathologist in the Language Stim class.
+Level 1:.
+Vanessa Gonzales returns for a fourth year as lead speech-language pathologist.

-Vanessa loves working with the youngest members of our program and enjoys the progress
+Vanessa loves working with the young members of our program and enjoys the progress

 they make each week.
 Prior to joining the Capitol School team, Vanessa worked as an SLP in a variety of settings (private clinic, school, daycare, home, and assisted/independent living).
 Most of her experience is based in language, articulation/phonology, fluency, and social skills.
 Vanessa graduated with a Master of Arts (Research) degree in Communication Sciences and Disorders from Saint Louis University and has a Bachelor of Science degree in Communication Disorders from Texas State University.
 Vanessa holds a Texas License and ASHA certification in speech-language pathology.

-Level VI-VII: Sharon English continues as the Level V-VII lead teacher in the mornings.
-Sharon has taught for 25 years and has been with Capitol School since 1993 as both classroom teacher and consultant.
+Level 6-7: Sharon English continues as the Level 6/7I lead teacher.
+Sharon has taught for 27 years and has been with Capitol School since 1993 as both classroom teacher and consultant.
 Sharon has a master's degree in Communication Disorders from the University of Houston and a bachelor's degree in Education from Stephen F. Austin State University.
 Sharon holds a Texas license in speech-language pathology and has ASHA certification.
 Sharon previously taught at the Parish School in Houston.
 All of Sharon's experience has involved children with language and learning differences and children with attention deficit disorder.
 Sharon has training in Basic Language and Lindamood Bell.
 In addition, Sharon seeks out information about best practices in speech and language pathology.
 Sharon is the mother of two children.

 Library/Drama: Ellen Pokorny Roberts has been with Capitol School since she was hired as our first lead therapist in 1991!
 Ellen taught Level I and II pre-school for 10 years.
 She now teaches drama for the Level III-VII classrooms and, as the school librarian, helps all levels enjoy their weekly library time.
 Ellen holds a bachelor's degree in Education from Stephen F. Austin and a master's degree from the University of Texas at Dallas.
 Ellen has a Texas state teaching certificate, a Texas License for speech-language pathology and ASHA certification.